 How to Reheat Corn on the Cob in Boiling Water

-If you are looking for the easiest way to reheat corn on the cob, boiling is for you.
+If you are looking for a delicious easy way to reheat corn on the cob, boiling is for you.

 All you need to do to reheat corn on the cob by boiling is to: